nikoschatzi/ANN_CNN_training/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes ANN and CNN training in Google Collab for Sign Language Digits Dataset
+The repository includes ANN and CNN training in Google Collab for Sign Language Digits Dataset.

 <!-- GETTING STARTED -->
 ## Getting Started